 Bath panels are more than simple aesthetic improvements.
-Although you might be getting one for that reason alone, there’s more as to why bath panels are needed and how you fit one will depend on various factors.
-Here’s more about the bath panel and how you can fit a bath panel to help keep your bathroom looking fabulous.
+Although you might be getting one for that reason alone, there’s more to why bath panels are needed and how you fit one will depend on various factors.
+Here’s more about the bath panel and how to fit a bath panel to help keep your bathroom looking fabulous.

 Table of contents